SLATE ROOFING TILES

 Bellstone is an independent supplier of premium quality roof slate.
 Roofing Slate is prestigious natural product with a proud history.
 Slate appears on the roofs of many of our finest civic buildings, churches and colonial homes.The demand for slate on the roofs of contemporary buildings and homes is also insatiable - a testament to its durability and status as a roofing material without peer.
 Bellstone has been proudly distributing the finest roofing slates in the world from its base in Sydney since 1991.

 BELLSTONE'S ROOFING SLATE PRODUCT RANGE

-Bellstone imports first choice roofing slate from Wales (Welsh Slate), the US (Vermont), China (Pattini) and a composite slate from the US (Inspire).
+Bellstone imports first choice roofing slate from Wales (Welsh Slate) and China (Pattini).
 All roofing slates distributed by Bellstone meet or exceed ASTM S1, EN or NF standards.
 These slates have an estimated lifetime performance of at least 75 years.
-Inspire slates carry a 50 year warranty.

 NB We do not fix slate to roofs but work with people that do; we are happy to supply a list of experienced slate roofing specialists that may be able to help you.

 500x300x5.5mm Heather Blue "capitals" - stock on hand

 Pre-holed 200mm from head of the slate

 Weight - 2.3kg (approximately)

 Slates/covered metre (80mm headlap= 15.6